The Conspirator: Plot

-On April 14, 1865, five days after the Civil War ends with Robert E. Lee's surrender to Ulysses S. Grant at Appomattox Court House, Virginia, lawyer and Union veteran Frederick Aiken, with his friends, William Thomas Hamilton and Nicholas Baker, and his wife, Sarah Weston, celebrate.
-Later that night, after John Wilkes Booth enters Ford’s Theater, Southerner Lewis Powell (referred to as Lewis Payne in the film) stabs Secretary of State William Seward, seriously wounding him in an unsuccessful assassination attempt.
-German immigrant and carriage repair business owner George Atzerodt is assigned to kill Vice President Andrew Johnson, but becomes afraid, gets drunk, and runs away.
+On April 14, 1865, five days after the Civil War ends with Robert E. Lee's surrender to Ulysses S. Grant at Appomattox Court House, Virginia, Union veteran Frederick Aiken, with his friends, William Thomas Hamilton and Nicholas Baker, and his wife, Sarah Weston, celebrate.
+Later that night, after John Wilkes Booth enters Ford’s Theater, his henchman Lewis Powell stabs but fails to kill Secretary of State William Seward.
+German carriage repairshop owner George Atzerodt is assigned to kill Vice President Andrew Johnson, but cowardly gets drunk.
 Meanwhile, Booth sneaks into the President's box and shoots his target, President Abraham Lincoln in the back of the head as he watches the play, Our American Cousin.
-Booth stabs diplomat and military officer Henry Rathbone, who was a guest in Lincoln's box, and leaps onto the stage, shouting, "Sic Semper Tyrannis!
+Booth stabs Major Henry Rathbone, a guest in Lincoln's box, and leaps onto the stage, shouting, "Sic Semper Tyrannis!
 The South is avenged!" before escaping into Maryland.
 A crowd, including Aiken, Hamilton, and Baker, watches in horror as the unconscious President is taken to a nearby boarding house, where he dies early the next morning.
 Andrew Johnson becomes the next President.

 Secretary of War Edwin Stanton orders the arrest of all suspects, including Mary Surratt.
-Booth and David Herold manage to evade capture for some days, but Union soldiers find a barn where they suspect the conspirators are hiding and set it on fire.
-Herold surrenders while Booth is shot and killed by sergeant Boston Corbett when he sees Booth raising a rifle at the other soldiers.
+Booth and David Herold manage to evade capture for two weeks, but Union soldiers find a barn where they suspect the conspirators are hiding and set it on fire.
+Herold surrenders while Booth is fatally shot by Sergeant Boston Corbett.

 Maryland Senator Reverdy Johnson, Aiken's boss, is Mary Surratt's defense attorney.
 Her son, John Surratt, has escaped and now hundreds of agents are looking for him.
 Also charged are Herold, Powell, Atzerodt, Michael O'Laughlen, Edman Spangler, Samuel Mudd, and Samuel Arnold.
 Reverdy feels unable to defend Surratt because he is a Southerner and asks a reluctant Aiken who is a Northerner to take over the defense.

 Aiken visits Mary in her cell to question her.
 Mary asks Aiken to look in on her daughter, Anna.
 Aiken does so and searches the boarding house for clues.
 He finds a ticket with the initials "LJW" (Louis J. Weichmann).
 At the court, Weichmann, a seminary friend of Mary's son John, is the first witness.
 He describes John's meetings with Booth, and points out Herold, Powell, and Atzerodt as frequent guests in Mary's boarding house.
 Aiken incriminates Weichmann by making him appear as guilty as the rest of the conspirators.